philterd/philter/docs/docs/redaction/re-identification.md

 | `CRYPTO_REPLACE` | The original value is encrypted with AES-256-GCM using a key stored in the policy.
 The replacement is a Base64-encoded ciphertext. |
 | `FPE_ENCRYPT_REPLACE` | The original value is encrypted using FF3-1 format-preserving encryption.
 The replacement looks like the original (digits stay digits, letters stay letters). |

-Strategies that produce random or static replacements — such as `REDACT`, `RANDOM_REPLACE`, or `HASH_REPLACE` — cannot be reversed through this endpoint.
+Strategies that produce random or static replacements (such as `REDACT`, `RANDOM_REPLACE`, or `HASH_REPLACE`) cannot be reversed through this endpoint.
 If you need to recover those originals, consult the [Redaction Ledger](ledgers.md), which stores the original token alongside its replacement for every redaction in a ledger-enabled context.

 ## Making a re-identification request